canonical-ols/snapstore-snap-docs/en/index.md

 title: Introduction
 ---

-# Snap Enterprise Proxy documentation
+# Snap Store Proxy documentation

-The Snap Enterprise Proxy provides an on-premise edge proxy to the Snap Store for your devices.
+The Snap Store Proxy provides an on-premise edge proxy to the Snap Store for your devices.
 Devices are registered with the proxy, and all communication with the Store will flow through the proxy.